SilverTheShinyEevee/Haikiri/.github/README.md

 # Haikiri

-A utility Discord bot for the Pokemon Mystery Dungeon: Silver Saviors of the Sky Discord server.
+A utility Discord bot for the Pokémon Mystery Dungeon: Silver Saviors of the Sky Discord server.

 <p align="left">
   <a href="https://discord.gg/aEYSz2yXpm">